brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

   = help: this function's return type contains a borrowed value, but the signature does not say whether it is borrowed from `x` or `y`
 ```

-Rust's borrow checker mentions that the return type contains a borrowed value, but "the signature does not say whether it is borrowed from `x` or `y`."
-Excluding the case of static items, if a function returns a reference, then the reference must originate from one of the function's parameters.

-If there is more than one input parameter, which one should the borrow checker validate?
+Rust's borrow checker explains that "the signature does not say whether [the returned borrow] is borrowed from `x` or `y`."
+In other words, if the function has more than one parameter, which one should Rust's borrow checker examine for UaF?

 Both, it turns out.
-Using a lifetime annotation, `'a`, tells Rust's borrow checker that the returned borrow has the same lifetime as both of the parameter borrows.
+Using a lifetime annotation, `'a`, tells Rust's borrow checker that the returned borrow must have the same lifetime as both of the parameter borrows.

 ```rust
 fn longest<'a>(x: &'a str, y: &'a str) -> &'a str {